v7labs/darwin-py/docs/torch.md

 ## Darwin &#2715; Detectron2

 This tutorial shows how to train [Detectron2](https://github.com/facebookresearch/detectron2) models in your Darwin datasets.
-If you do not have Detectron2 installed yet, follow these [installation instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
+If you do not have Detectron2 installed yet, please follow these [installation instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).

 Detectron2 organizes the datasets in `DatasetCatalog`, so the only thing we will need to do is to register our Darwin dataset in this catalog.
 For this, `darwin-py` provides the function `detectron2_register_dataset`, which takes the following parameters: